Shear jamming and nonlinear rheology of chocolate suspensions: Experimental protocols

 \cref{fig:etaS_vs_phi_stress50Pa_PreRef} shows the steady-state relative viscosity of the pre-refined pastes, i.e., the measured viscosity normalized by the viscosity of molten cocoa butter at the experimental temperature, as a function of volume fraction and fat content.
-The Maron-Pierce fit (solid curve) matches the data well and diverges at $\phi_{\rm J} \doteq 0.675$, corresponding to a divergence at fat content below $24\, \mathrm{\rm{wt}\%}$.
+The Maron-Pierce fit (solid curve) matches the data well and diverges at $\phi_{\rm m}(\sigma=50\,\rm{Pa}) \doteq 0.675$, corresponding to $\approx 24\, \rm{\rm{wt}\%}$ fat content.

 Results for the model samples are shown in \cref{fig:etaS_vs_phi_stress50Pa_Model}, again plotted as a function of volume fraction and fat content.
 Note that the fit is only expected to fit relatively near jamming, as the leading coefficient $\alpha < 1$ is too small for $\eta^s$ to tend toward unity as $\phi\rightarrow 0$.